 When I first heard about life coaching, I thought that it was airy fairy nonsense!
 I assumed that for me, a straight-talking, practical Scottish lass, it was not something that would interest me at all.
 How wrong was I?

 As part of my training to become a financial coach, I did a life coaching course.
 Through this, I discovered that life coaching is a wonderful way to help people to improve their lives.
 It focuses on encouraging THEM to help themselves, by helping them to find their own answers.
-It has a lot of similarities to teaching, without the fire fighting element that can come from dealing with a class of 30!
+It has a lot of similarities to teaching, without the fire-fighting element that can come from dealing with a class of 30!

 Udemy is packed with life coaching courses, helping you to learn your trade, without leaving the house.
 These courses all get top ratings from previous students.
 Click the picture below to see what is available.

 Become a franchisee